 “We lost over 100 of our laying hens because a tornado touched down on the farm about three weeks ago,” says Daniel Dover, owner of Darby Farms in Union Mills.
 Dover, who has been keeping pastured laying hens for about 12 years, moved his operation to Rutherford County in 2017 after years of farming in Georgia.
 He still markets most of his eggs to accounts in Atlanta, but he’s working to transition to the Asheville market, where he’s started selling to a handful of restaurants

 Dover says that with his flock of 3,000, he also has to guard against predators.
-And he’s extremely selective about where he buys his young birds after once having to euthanize an entire flock after new arrivals from a hatchery brought with them the extremely contagious mycoplasma gallinarum.
+And he’s extremely selective about where he buys his young birds after once having to euthanize an entire flock when new arrivals from a hatchery brought with them the extremely contagious mycoplasma gallinarum.

 But he’s not too concerned about wild birds introducing illnesses.
 “I think that’s a very overstated fear, just because I haven’t had any trouble, ever.”
 He’s more worried, he says, about disease being spread by visitors to the farm and the proximity of industrial-scale poultry houses in his area.